 Deductions for contributions of long-term capital gain property (such as appreciated securities held for more than one year) are limited to 30% of AGI.

-All other contributions (including contributions of cash) are limited to 60% of AGI.
+Deductions for all other contributions (including contributions of cash) are limited to 60% of AGI.1

 Your ability to take itemized deductions may be subject to certain other limitations.
 Please contact your tax advisor to determine your tax deductibility limits.